mesosphere/dcos-docs-site/pages/services/spinnaker/0.2.0-1.8.1/quick-start-guide/index.md

         type: ADDRESS
         address: minio.marathon.l4lb.thisdcos.directory
         port: 9000
 ```

 3. Go to your browser and enter the following url to get to the Spinnaker unser interface.

-## Using Spinnaker

 ```bash
 http://<public-agent-ip>:<port>